johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number fontSize * 0.45
        :values: >0.0

-    Vertical padding in points between the bounding rectangle of the node text and the node shape.
+    Vertical padding between the bounding rectangle of the node text and the node shape.
 It is recommended to set this value proportional to the font size.

 .. property:: textBaselineCorrection

     .. propparams:: Number -0.2

-    Vertical node text baseline correction factor expressed as a fraction of the font size.
-Positive values move the baseline upwards, negative downwards.
+    Vertical text baseline correction factor expressed as a fraction of the font size.
+Positive values move the baseline downwards, negative upwards.
+    The value might need to be adjusted for the font used.

-    .. note:: Similarly to the *fontName* property, different graphics backends and operating systems require slightly different *textBaselineCorrection* values for the node text to appear vertically centered.
-The value may need to be adjusted for every operating system and graphics backend combination.
+    .. note:: Different graphics backend and operating system combinations might require slightly different values for the same font to be positioned vertically in the same way.

 Stroke properties